Piping an Indirect Tank into a Steam Boiler

 Caution: All drawings are conceptual drawings for illustration purposes only and may be incomplete.
 More specific drawings may be needed for your application.

 Piping an indirect water heater into a steam boiler is not an uncommon application with gas or oil-fired steam boilers.
-There are a few bits of information we need to talk about before doing the piping.
+There are a few key points we need to discuss before proceeding with the piping.

-For information adding HW baseboard at the same level or above the steam boiler click here
+For information, adding a Hot water baseboard at the same level or above the steam boiler click here

-Below are some guidelines to follow when istalling h/w baseboard or an indirect water heaters at the same level as the boiler.
+Below are some guidelines to follow when installing h/w baseboard or an indirect water heater at the same level as the boiler.

-• We can return the water from the indirect to a boiler taping normally in the opposite end of the boiler from the supply.
+• We can return the water from the indirect to a boiler tapping normally in the opposite end of the boiler from the supply.
 This will avoid short cycling of the water within the boiler.
-If you pipe into the steam system return pipe the pipe must be on the boiler side of the Hartford loop.
+If you pipe into the steam system return pipe, the pipe must be on the boiler side of the Hartford loop.

 • The boiler should have at least one 1" or larger tapping higher in the boiler than the return tapping.

-• Use an aquastat to keep the boiler from creating steam on a demand for DHW or HW baseboard only.
-A separate control taping in the boiler and slightly higher than the IWH pipe taping works best.
+• Use an aquastat to keep the boiler from creating steam on demand for DHW or HW baseboard only.
+A separate control tap in the boiler, slightly higher than the IWH pipe tapping, works best.

 • The control taping can be as small as 1/2" for the control well.
-A strap on control on the piping works and is a bit harder to stop the boiler from steaming.
+A piping strap-on control works, but it is slightly more difficult to stop the boiler from steaming.
 A control in the boiler is much more accurate.

 • It is best to use a bronze or stainless circulator to pump this water.
-Although many have used the smaller wet rotor circulators, it is best to use a three-piece circulator.
+Although many have used smaller wet-rotor circulators, it is best to use a three-piece circulator.
 The circulator must pump away from the boiler.
 Think of the boiler as the expansion tank connection

-• It is a good idea to install a strainer before the circulator as some dirt my get disturbed in the bottom of the steam boiler with the circulation of water.
-We want to keep the debris out of the circulator, radiation and/or IWH coil.
+• It is a good idea to install a strainer before the circulator, as some dirt may get disturbed at the bottom of the steam boiler with the circulation of water.
+We want to keep the debris out of the circulator, radiation, and/or IWH coil.

 • The use of a check valve is recommended

-• When doing heating only I would suggest a bypass around the boiler from return to supply to keep too hot of water going to the the radiation and flashing in the radiation.
-If doing just an IWH no bypass is required.
+• When doing heating only, I would suggest a bypass around the boiler from return to supply to keep too hot water from going to the radiation and flashing in the radiation.
+If you are using only an indirect water heater, no bypass is required.

 IWH and Baseboard on the same level as the boiler

-If the heat or an indirect water heater is on the same level as the steam boiler you can just pipe it as usual.
-Check the boiler manufacturer's directions for information as to which boiler tapings to use for supply and return pipes from the radiation.
+If the heat or an indirect water heater is on the same level as the steam boiler, you can pipe it as usual.
+Refer to the boiler manufacturer's instructions for guidance on selecting the correct boiler taps for the supply and return pipes from the radiator.

-This application would not require the use of a pressure relief valve on the heating loop or expansion tank due to piping being opern the the boiler.
+This application would not require the use of a pressure relief valve on the heating loop or expansion tank due to piping being open to the boiler.

 This application is used when you want DWH Priority